Functional Nutrition: Tips to Find a Great Health Coach

 Most often, these practitioners offer a free intro call to discuss how their plan works.
 When it is time to order functional lab work, all you do is make a simple online order, the kits show up at your doorstep, and you simply follow the included directions.
 You complete these labs at home, ship them back to the laboratory, and within a few weeks, you’re on the phone speaking with your functional nutrition practitioner putting together a game plan!

 In addition to being more convenient, online health coaching also gives you a wider selection of practitioners to choose from.
 This puts you in control of the experience.
-Next, we will cover the critical questions to ask your potential health coach in order to determine if they are the best option for you.
+Next, we will cover the critical questions to ask your potential health coach to determine if they are the best option for you.
 If you are a practitioner or would like to be a functional health coach check out this article on iapwellnesscoach.com for the best health coaching programs available.

 What to Look For